 Foula not surveyed in 1997, 2001 and 2009.
-Count from the most recent survey used and grey seals by the Sea Mammal Research Unit Ltd1 through a small-scale satellite tagging study; these can be seen in the Map 12.
+Count from the most recent survey used

+Foraging areas have been identified for harbour seals and grey seals by the Sea Mammal Research Unit Ltd48 through a small-scale satellite tagging study; these can be seen in the Map 12.

 Approximately 32% of the world's population of grey seals can be found in Scotland.
 It is estimated that the Shetland population is 3 500.
 The number of grey seals observed hauled during the harbour seal surveys (summer months) was 1 588 in 2015.
-Note this figure is expected to be lower than the total population estimate as counts are normally undertaken during moulting or breeding, which for grey seals is in the winter.
+Note this figure is expected to be lower than the total population estimate as counts are normally undertaken during moulting or breeding, which for grey seals is in the winter, Figure 14.

-Approximately80% of the UK's harbour seal population can be found in Scotland and, within Scotland, 13% (3 369 [2015]) can been found within the Shetland Islands.
-Harbour seal counts in the Shetland Islands reached a peak in 1993 (6 224) but counts declined from 1993 to 2009, but since 2006 have become more stable and showed the first increase in 2015.
+Approximately 80% of the UK's harbour seal population can be found in Scotland and, within Scotland, 13% (3 369 [2015]) can been found within the Shetland Islands.
+Harbour seal counts in the Shetland Islands reached a peak in 1993 (6 224) but counts declined from 1993 to 2009, but since 2006 have become more stable and showed the first increase in 2015, Figure 14.
 Harbour seals can be found throughout the Shetland Islands, with the largest 2015 populations around Yell Sound (638), St. Magnus Bay (682) and the Deeps (358).
 Some areas within Shetland have shown an increase in seal numbers in recent years, including the Deeps, St Magus Bay, Yell Sound, and east mainland.
-While Mousa, southeast mainland, Out Skerries, Unst and Fetlar have shown large drops in observed numbers.
+While Mousa, southeast mainland, Out Skerries, Unst and Fetlar have shown large drops in observed numbers, Table 7.

 A known pressure within the Shetland Marine Region (SMR) is the granting of seal management licences, with 55 licences granted for grey seals (PBR 235), 3 granted for harbour seals (PBR 18) in 2016.
-Across Scotland there has been a 72% reduction in the number of licenses granted since the system began in 2011.
+Across Scotland there has been a 72% reduction in the